Atlanta Law School

-In 1981, Woodrow Wilson Law School began negotiations with Georgia State University and the Georgia Borgia Board of Regents to take over Woodrow Wilson Law School and become Georgia State University Woodrow Wilson Law School.
-After legal negotiations for several years, approval was granted by the Georgia Board of Regents to take over Woodrow Wilson Law School, however the American Bar Association denied any accreditation with the merger of the two schools due to legal issues and alumni educational standing with Woodrow Wilson being a private law school and Georgia State University being a state accredited university.
-This caused Georgia State University to start their own law school from scratch and Woodrow Wilson Law School trustees liquidated the school's physical assets and in 1988, Atlanta Law School purchased the intellectual rights of Woodrow Wilson Law School then sold the schools Intellectual Property Rights and Federal Student Loan Account to Atlanta Law School.
-Atlanta Law School operated under both names, "Atlanta Law School and Woodrow Wilson Law" from 1988 until their closure in 1994.
-All Atlanta Law School students had until December 1998 to take an Pass the Georgia Bar Exam to practice law in Georgia.

-Today, the school continues as a scholarship fund for students who cannot qualify for school funding who otherwise have the opportunity to practice law.
+The Atlanta Law School was a private, non-profit night school founded in 1890 as the legal department of the Southern Medical School (now known as Emory University School of Medicine).
+Atlanta Law School faculty members were practicing lawyers and judges from across the state of Georgia.
+While the school originally focused on medical-related criminal and civil litigation, the curriculum eventually expanded to encompass all areas of law.

+In 1998, Georgia law was amended to require American Bar Association (ABA) accreditation, a standard the Atlanta Law School could not meet due to the cost and space requirements of a large library.
+Consequently, the school, the third oldest in Georgia, was forced to cease operations and shut its doors.

 History

 In 1890, Hamilton Douglas Sr., Hooper Alexander, Archibald H. Davis, and Charles A. Read, began night law classes for those who were unable to attend law classes during the day.
 It was incorporated under the laws of the State of Georgia in 1892.

 From its founding, the instructors were always engaged in the practice of law, either as practitioners or as judges (sitting or retired).
 No professional teachers or instructors were engaged in the teaching process throughout the school's history.
 The character of the school was defined as a "Lawyer's Law School".

+The original course of study covered two academic years of nine months each leading to the L.L.B. degree and admission to the bar without examination.